 So what can we do to encourage a healthy Belly Brain, aka gut?

 We are all pretty familiar with the benefit of taking probiotics; nothing helps sell yoghurt like a label that tells you how alive it is.
 Studies on probiotics recommend choosing a probiotic with at least 1 billion colony forming units (CFU’s) and containing the genus Lactobacillus, Bifidobacterium or Saccharomyces boulardii, some of the most researched probiotics.
 Generally, a high quality probiotic causes no significant side effects, other than an improvement in your gut health.
 However, probiotics can be tricky.
 Not every probiotic is right for each person.
 Sometimes it's about finding the right fit.

 We strongly recommend speaking to a naturopath to get the best advice on which probiotic would be best for your personal microbiome (the 100 trillion or so bacteria and microorganisms that live in your digestive tract).

 Of course you know we live for collagen!
 Scientific research has shown collagen synthesis to be an essential biological process in repairing the intestinal lining.
-The unique structural properties and amino acid profile of collagen allows this protein to help in reducing gut inflammation, heal stomach ulcers, aid in digestion, and regulate stomach acid secretion.
+The unique structural properties and amino acid profile of collagen allows this protein to help the following: reducegut inflammation, support stomach ulcer healing, support digestion, and support regular stomach acid secretion.
 Collagen synthesis is an important part of the process of repairing and healing your intestinal lining.